wycks/OddBot/readme.md

-## Project Philosophy
+## Project

-Designed for high-frequency strategy backtesting and execution.
-The core architectural constraint is **ultra-low latency**.
+Designed for high-frequency strategy backtesting and eventually execution.

-## TODO: Add AI integration, for LLM based contests running on cron

-1. Add AI chat interface --> trading schema (zod)
-2. Confirm startegy - Loopback (natural language)
-3. Turn schema into API request (simulate)
-4. Cron every x hours

 ## The Architecture: